-The new programme comprises two streams – Frontiers for the Future Programme Projects and Frontiers for the Future Programme Awards.
+The programme comprises two streams – Frontiers for the Future Programme Projects and Frontiers for the Future Programme Awards.

-The programme design is driven by recent feedback from the research community (SFI strategy workshops and SFI Researcher Survey) seeking funding for individual-led research and access to shorter-term project funding.
+The programme design is driven by feedback from the research community (SFI strategy workshops and SFI Researcher Survey) seeking funding for individual-led research and access to shorter-term project funding.

 SFI Frontiers for the Future Programme Objectives